 |"What Drives Tech Internet Giants To Hide Data Breaches ", October 9th, 2018|

 |"One billion more accounts hacked", December 16th, 2016|

 This is not an exhaustive list of user benefits and protections.
 There are likely many other unsavory behaviors that would be uncovered and stopped if companies and apps were fully transparent.
 Openly Operated creates a deterrent effect against lazy, insecure, or malicious programming.
-But the benefits aren't just for users — read about how companies benefit, and be sure to subscribe to the newsletter for updates.
+But the benefits aren't just for users — read about how companies benefit.

 User BenefitsA deeper look into the many benefits for users, with examples and references.

 For CompaniesSee why companies and businesses also benefit from being Openly Operated.